davidweisscode/kg-analysis/README.md

 ## Getting started
 ### Configuration
-Specify your runs with a custom configuration of classes, data size, and folding approach.
+Specify your runs with a custom configuration of classes, data size, and projection approach.
 ```python
 config = {
     "classes": ["Athlete", "Artist"],        # List of DBpedia class names to analyze